Japan Radio Company JRC

 itself still does not give enough information.
 Marked on the

-so I'm guessing that it has to be optical ?
+so I'm guessing that it has to be a optical type.

-The tuning knob can be selected for different rates.
+Tuning knob steps can be selected for different rates.
 The NRD-93

 had only one fairly slow tuning knob rate, which I did not care